useruser-useruser/homelab/docs/hardware/servers.md

 I have Crowdsec installed as kind of a web application firewall; so far it hasn't had to block anything, which either means my network is well hidden or Crowdsec isn't doing anything.
 I assume the former since Crowdsec seems to be a good tool for many people.

+I used to have openHAB installed because of the Roomba that I own, but I stopped using the Roomba and openHAB was always hogging a ton of resources on the Pi.
+When I move to my next home and get a PoE security camera I'll reinstall openHAB (hopefully it runs better in Debian 13).

 ## Debian

 This server is a VM in Proxmox.
 Originally I wanted the Raspberry Pi to act as a vulnerability scanner for the network, but it could not handle it.
 After purchasing this tower and setting up Proxmox, I created the Debian VM (I chose Debian because that's what I have the most experience with, and it's very easy to use once you know how to use it).
 I installed OpenVAS Greenbone via Docker and Nessus Essentials via deb.
 I run scans about once a week; most of the results are items of no consequence or something that my risk analysis considers not likely to happen to me.
 One of the big challenges was finding a way to allow them to do an authenticated scan on the Raspberry Pi without being able to put in a 6-digit OTP for MFA.
 I had to create a new user on the Pi that has very limited functions but does not need MFA for SSH (still uses keys).
 It was a little complex, but I figured it out.